 Of course, any perspective has a bias.
 To communicate anything we must use words, and words are highly subjective.
 There’s no way to get at the objective truth of an issue like drug policy, and that’s not my intent.
-What I want is to remove the focus from substances and return it to human beings.
-More than anything else, I want to spur critical thought about the language we use, which dominates all our discussions on this topic.
-The mainstream perspective, paradigm, or “reality tunnel”—whatever you call it, I want to provide an alternative.
+My aim is to remove the focus from substances and return it to human beings.
+More than anything else, I want to spur critical thought about the language we use, which dominates all discussion on this topic.
+The mainstream perspective, paradigm, or “reality tunnel”—whatever you call it, there is an alternative.

 Ready to start demolishing the fictions of Prohibition?
 Continue to Part 2—The Gravity of Law.